TJBCM Announcement on the second anniversary of Tessa Jowell’s Passing.

-“Tessa Jowell Brain Cancer Mission reveals its exciting plan to award outstanding neuro-oncology centres ‘Tessa Jowell Centre’ status within weeks – recognising centres who offer excellence in brain tumour treatment and aligned research with a strong focus on quality of life care”.
+“Tessa Jowell Brain Cancer Mission reveals its exciting plan to award outstanding neuro-oncology centres ‘Tessa Jowell Centre’ status – recognising centres who offer excellence in brain tumour treatment and aligned research with a strong focus on quality of life care”.

 Today, two years on from Dame Tessa Jowell’s passing, Tessa’s legacy remains strong as the Tessa Jowell Brain Cancer Mission (TJBCM) announces its plans to found a national network of Tessa Jowell Centres of Excellence for brain tumour treatment and care in adults.
 This initiative is driven by, and for, the community of people living with a brain tumour, health professionals and scientists who have worked together to define, identify and promote excellence.